SchulzLab/SplitOrfs/README.md

 The only difference is that the second ID is the transcript ID that represents the transcript to be subjected to ORF generation.

 If desired an additional **annotation bed file** can be supplied for checking with overlap of known protein domains.
-It has the following format (header only shown for illustration):
+It has the following format (header only shown for illustration should not be in the file):

 |Protein/Transcript ID   | Start   | End   | Identifier  |
 |---|---|---|---|